In addition to that, you can fold the screen with the display inward, so you don’t scratch it.

 Perhaps the main advantage of the Nikon D5500 is the touch screen.

-At the time it was produced, it was a big step forward, because the budget cameras always differed by a small number of customizable buttons, and for some popular settings one had to go on a tedious journey through the menu.
+Because most budget cameras always “stood out” with a small number of customizable buttons, and for some popular settings you had to go on a tedious journey through the menu.

-The touch screen in this case greatly helps, since all the essentials are available with one click.
+That is why, the touch screen in this case really helps, since all the essentials are available with one click.

 Thanks to the touch screen, the “i” button has found its meaning, which I didn’t fully understand as a newbie.